Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Abstract

 \section{Abstract}

-Graph clustering aiming to obtain a partition of data using the graph information, has received considerable attention in recent years.
-However, noisy edges and nodes in the graph may make the clustering results worse.
-In this paper, we propose a novel dual graph embedding network(DGEN) to improve the robustness of the graph clustering to the noisy nodes and edges.
-DGEN is designed as a two-step graph encoder connected by a graph pooling layer, which learns the graph embedding of the selected nodes.
-Based on the assumption that a node and its nearest neighbors should belong to the same cluster, we devise the neighbor cluster pooling(NCPool) to select the most informative subset of vertices based on the clustering assignments of nodes and their nearest neighbor.
-This can effectively alleviate the impact of the noise edge to the clustering.
-After obtaining the clustering assignments of the selected nodes, a classifier is trained using these selected nodes and the final clustering assignments for all the nodes can be obtained by this classifier.
-Experiments on three benchmark graph datasets demonstrate the superiority compared with several state-of-the-art algorithms.
+Recently, there has been considerable research interest in graph clustering aimed at data partition using the graph information.
+However, one limitation of the most of graph-based methods is that they assume the graph structure to operate is fixed and reliable.
+And there are inevitably some edges in the graph that are not conducive to graph clustering, which we call spurious edges.
+This paper is the first attempt to employ graph pooling technique for node clustering and we propose a novel dual graph embedding network (DGEN), which is designed as a two-step graph encoder connected by a graph pooling layer to learn the graph embedding.
+In our model, it is assumed that if a node and its nearest neighboring node are close to the same clustering center, this node is an informative node and this edge can be considered as a cluster-friendly edge.
+Based on this assumption, the neighbor cluster pooling (NCPool) is devised to select the most informative subset of nodes and the corresponding edges based on the distance of nodes and their nearest neighbors to the cluster centers.
+This can effectively alleviate the impact of the spurious edges on the clustering.
+Finally, to obtain the clustering assignment of all nodes, a classifier is trained using the clustering results of the selected nodes.
+Experiments on five benchmark graph datasets demonstrate the superiority of the proposed method over state-of-the-art algorithms.